mjwconsult/civicrm-userpayment/README.md

 ### Bulk Payment Form
 This allows a user to make a payment for a collection of payments.
-(actually a contribution linked to a set of other contributions via check_number field) on an existing contribution if they have permission and the correct URL.
+(actually a contribution linked to a set of other contributions via a custom field "Bulk Identifier") on an existing contribution if they have permission and the correct URL.

 * Configure via *Administer->CiviContribute->User Payment Forms->Bulk Payment*